arc64/www.tecks.co.nz/books/the-conditions-upon-which-learning-depends/respondent-processes/how-new-meanings-are-acquired/conditions-which-may-affect-the-acquisition-of-new-meanings.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "Conditions which may affect the acquisition of new meanings "
+title: 'Conditions which may affect the acquisition of new meanings '
-nav_order: Conditionswhichmayaffecttheacquisitionofnewmeanings
-has_children: false
 ---
 # Conditions which may affect the acquisition of new meanings